Fulham Gardens, South Australia: State and federal

 Fulham Gardens lies in the state electoral district of Colton and the federal electoral division of Adelaide.
 The suburb is represented in the South Australian House of Assembly by Paul Caica and federally by Steve Georganas.

 Facilities and attractions

-Shopping and dining

-A shopping centre is located on Tapleys Hill Road with a Drakes, Chemist, Bakery and other small stores.

 Parks

 As well as a small portion of Torrens Linear Park in the southeast, there are several small parks and reserves scattered thought the suburb.

 Fulham Gardens shares Collins Reserve with neighbouring Kidman Park.

 Transportation

 Roads

 Fulham Gardens is serviced by Tapleys Hill Road, bisecting the suburb from north to south, and Grange Road, connecting the suburb to Adelaide city centre and the coast.

 Public transport

 Fulham Gardens is serviced by public transport run by the Adelaide Metro.

 Buses

 The suburb is serviced by the following bus routes: